-- Harmonizing community-based participatory actions - Identification of different actors to be involved in the project, including enablers and influencers - Knowledge enhancement which should lead to realization and acceptance of the problem - Integration of livelihood - "Branding" to facilitate recognition or ownership of the project

-Ceremonial signing of Memorandum of Agreement among the three Municipal Mayors, Vice mayor , Provincial Office of La Union and University of the Philippines Los Baños, From left to right: Dr. Juan M. Pulhin, SP Francisco C. Ortega, Mayor Herminigildo M. Velasco of San Gabriel, Mayor Arturo P. Valdriz of San Juan, Mayor Francisco Angelito L. Fontanilla of Bacnotan , Ms. Mary Jane C. Ortega and Bacnotan Vice Mayor Minda Fontanilla of Pacnotan , Ms. Mary Jane C. Ortega and Bacnotan Vice Mayor Minda
+- Harmonizing community-based participatory actions - Identification of different actors to be involved in the project, including enablers and influencers - Knowledge enhancement which should lead to realization and acceptance of the problem - Integration of livelihood - "Branding" to facilitate recognition or ownership of the project participatory approach to be orandum of Aareement amona the three Municipal May Vice mayor, Provincial Office of La Union and University of the Philippines Los Baños, From left to right: Dr. Juan M. Pulhin, SP Francisco C. Ortega, Mayor Herminigildo M. Velasco of San Gabriel, Mayor Arturo P. Valdriz of San Juan, Mayor Francisco Angelito L. Fontanilla of Bacnotan , Ms. Mary Jane C. Ortega and Bacnotan Vice Mayor Minda